sammuehlebach/EECS-348-Team-Project/README.md

 Attendance: Mark, Sam, Josh, Jennifer
 Purpose: Continue working on the requirements document.

 Looking through the requirements document, we decided to remove the optional variable declaration function from the project.
-We decided that using this function would necessiate an additional command line prompt for the user to enter the information, and be difficult to code.
+We decided that using this function would necessitate an additional command line prompt for the user to enter the information, and be difficult to code.
 Josh built the use case diagram previously, and we added that to the requirements document.
 We also changed factorial from optional to desirable.

 We made updates to section 1, added some items to the glossary, and worked on formatting.
 We decided to wait until Friday to post the completed requirements document in order to give our requirements engineer (Jawad) time to review it.

 For next week's meeting, we will brainstorm ideas for design and go over the next part of the project assignment.

+# **Meeting 10/25/2023**

+Time:  10/25/23 at 6:00 PM (CT)
+Place: Virtual (Via Microsoft Teams) and in-person
+Attendance: Sam, Josh, Jennifer, Basim, Mark
+Purpose: Go over the first steps of the design of the project.

+Went over ideas for implementation execution.
+Decided that we would keep the "pure code" in a separate save file to prevent any difficulties with merging GitHub branches.

+Decided to implement a Stack over a Tree or queue.
+The "nodes" on the stack would be arithmetic expressions.
+Discussed libraries that we might import: cmath, etc.
+Possibly create a Driver class that runs the program.
+Imports an Arithmetic class--stores all code for the arithmetic operations.